kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

 HTTP requests that they forward, while buffering requests that exceed this limit.

-Intermediaries may apply a more restrictive concurrency limit to streaming requests to ensure that there remains capacity to process non-streaming requests, even when the maximum number of long-lived streaming requests is reached.
+Such intermediaries may apply a more restrictive concurrency limit to streaming requests to ensure that there remains capacity to process non-streaming requests, even when the maximum number of long-lived streaming requests is reached.
 This approach helps balance the processing of different types of